|Cash Back Rating:||2.4 / 5|

 To take advantage of the Apple Card’s financing program, simply pick out your new device and select Apple Card Monthly Installments as your payment option in the Apple Store app or online at apple.com.
 If you’re already an Apple cardholder, there’s no additional application to fill out.

 Applying for the Apple Card

 The Apple Card is only available to qualified Apple users: You need to have an iPhone, iPod or iPad device with the passcode enabled to apply.
-But, great news for cardholders concerned about their credit scores and approval odds: You can send in an application and find out whether you qualify for the card (and what your APR will be) with only a soft pull to your credit.
+But, great news for cardholders concerned about their credit scores and approval odds: You can send in an application and find out whether you qualify for the card (and what your APR and credit limit will be) with only a soft pull to your credit.
 Once you accept the offer and open the card, Apple will perform the official hard pull to your credit report.
 This makes applying for the card less risky for applicants on the lower end of the credit spectrum.

 Other card options